Vi-La/TeamWork-G1/README.md

-# PatientRegistration
+# TeamWork
-Managment of patients
+Managment of Team